sandhya-nayak/articles/ServiceDiscovery/ServiceDiscovery.md

 const contract = network.getContract('fabcar');
 ```

-Try setting enabled = false in the config.json.
+Try setting enabled as `false` in the config.json.
 When you try to run the application, you will get an error as service discovery has been disabled and the network information can no longer be dynamically obtained.

 ```
 2019-10-28T15:42:59.535Z - error: [Network]: _initializeInternalChannel: no suitable peers available to initialize from